dagpan/apothecary/README.md

    The default port is 3000 but if you want to change it, you can do so in the puma.rb file in the config directory or in the command line.

-#  open the index.html file in the frontend directory in your browser (recommend Chrome)
+*  Open the index.html file in the frontend directory in your browser (recommend Chrome)
-#  and JavaScript will do the rest.

 *  And if you find any bugs, please let me know !